TomeBorges/Bokeh/README.md

 Market representation using Bokeh module.

-Data file to be represented is hardcoded and should be stored in a folder called "Data".
+File location of the data to be represented is hardcoded.
+Data should be stored in a folder called "Data".

 Resulting HTML will be saved on a folder called "HTMLs".